DmV46/DiplomWeb-frontend/README.md

 - Developer - Volodin Dmitry;
 - gh-pages [v1.0.0](https://dmv46.github.io/DiplomWeb-frontend/);

-The project is the result of completing the final diploma at Yandex.Practicum at the faculty of web development
+The project is the result of completing the final diploma at Yandex.Praktikum at the faculty of web-development

 Result - a two-page web site interacting with two Api (internal and external)